 In the late 60’s, physicians began transmitting EKGs through telephone wires, and by the 1970’s a remote monitoring system was constructed to oversee healthcare at a Native American reservation in Arizona.
 Unfortunately, the system experienced a litany of problems before being shuttered in 1977.
 However, NASA used the data from the program to enhance their technology.
 Throughout the 80’s, transmitting X-ray images had become common practice, but the field really shifted in the 1990’s in unison with the emergence of the internet, which made old-school telemedicine largely antiquated.

 Fast forward to present day, and RPM is now more than just telecommunicated consultations and sending MRI scans for analysis.
-Now, patients can remain in the comfort of their own homes and receive optimal health care.
+Now, patients can remain in the comfort of their own homes and receive optimal health care with the configurable remote patient monitoring systems.

 Through remote patient monitoring, these devices allow data to be delivered on a continual basis straight to a medical team, who are automatically alerted when there is a change that requires intervention – such as a pacemaker adjustment, or a medication modification.